FinancyAI/wannabeModel/README.md

 This repository performs various tasks related to anomaly detection for financial reports of US publicly traded companies.
 Some of the tasks are the following:

 - Extracts financial information from EDGAR APIs and replicates the data in an AWS S3 bucket.
-- Web scrapes from two sources, performs sentiment analysis, and integrates an LLAMA3 model to summarize reports.
+- Processes the data in aws to
 - Trains a model to detect anomalies from financial reports.

+- Web scrapes from two data sources, performs sentiment analysis, and integrates an LLAMA3 model to summarize reports.

 ## Project Structure